run-ai/docs/docs/Researcher/cli-reference/new-cli/runai_distributed_submit.md

 ```
       --allow-privilege-escalation                     Allow the job to gain additional privileges after starting
       --annotation stringArray                         Set of annotations to populate into the container running the workspace
+      --attach                                         If true, wait for the pod to start running, and then attach to the pod as if 'runai attach' was called.
+Attach makes tty and stdin true by default.
+Defaults to false
       --auto-deletion-time-after-completion duration   The length of time (like 5s, 2m, or 3h, higher than zero) after which a completed job is automatically deleted (default 0s)
       --backoff-limit int                              The number of times the job will be retried before failing
       --capability stringArray                         The POSIX capabilities to add when running containers.
 Defaults to the default set of capabilities granted by the container runtime.